2014 Sam and Marilyn Fox Atlas Week

 Monday, March 31, 4:00 - 5:00 p.m.

 Shannon J Potter is an OB/GYN resident who worked with some of the doctors in Ethiopia at the Addis Ababa Fistula Hospital helping women injured in childbirth find hope and healing.
 She graduated from LeTourneau University and obtained her medical degree at the University of Texas Health Science Center in San Antonio.
 She has spent time in Kenya, Ethiopia and Congo where she plans to work after graduation from residency.
 "When I saw what it was like firsthand, I decided I would have to forget about it, or do something about it," Potter said.
 "I hope to convince you to find what will move you to change the world in your way."
-Space is limited.
-R.S.V.P. here.
+R.S.V.P.s for this event are now closed.

 Coffee and Conversation with Sara Rahim